Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-12/_posts/2001-01-03-HTML5-canvas.md

 });
 </script>

 Did it work?
+Yes?
 Good job!

 ## How do we draw?